Sufficiency of a Gaussian power spectrum likelihood for accurate cosmology from upcoming weak lensing surveys: Non-Gaussian fields

 First, the matter distribution is most Gaussian on linear scales, corresponding to low $\ell$, and most non-Gaussian at high $\ell$.
 But the inverse is true for the power spectrum likelihood: it is most Gaussian at high $\ell$, and most non-Gaussian at low $\ell$.
 While we have demonstrated this behaviour in the previous sections for Gaussian fields, we expect it to hold generally, as the number of $\alm$s contributing to each $\Cl$ estimate increases with $\ell$ regardless of the statistics of the field.
 The largest contribution to potential inaccuracy in the Gaussian likelihood therefore comes from linear scales, where the observable fields are well described as Gaussian.
 Additionally, the presence of shape noise causes two further effects: it decreases the non-Gaussianity of the fields on all scales, and relatively upweights the contribution of large scales to the overall constraining power, as discussed in \autoref{Sec:robustness}.
 Both of these effects will increase the accuracy of the Gaussian fields assumption.
 Finally, the process of going from galaxy catalogues to power estimates involves first averaging over galaxies in each pixel, followed by a spherical harmonic transform, both of which may be expected to approximately Gaussianise the $\alm$s following the Central Limit Theorem.
 We have tested the latter in simple tests using HEALPix spherical harmonic transforms of arbitrary non-Gaussian fields and found it to hold.
 Gaussian $\alm$s in turn imply approximately gamma-distributed auto-$\Cl$ estimates.
 However, the degrees of freedom in these gamma distributions may be reduced (and hence the non-Gaussianity increased) if the $\alm$s are correlated, similar to what happens on the cut sky.
 This idea was tested in \cite{Taylor2019}, which found no detectable difference between $\Cl$ distributions measured from Gaussian and lognormal simulations, which have been shown to well approximate real weak lensing data \citep{Taruya2002, Hilbert2011, Clerkin2016}.

-Therefore, we expect the impact of non-Gaussian fields on the accuracy of a Gaussian likelihood to be negligible; nevertheless, here we apply the same techniques as in \autoref{Sec:cut_sky} to test the non-Gaussianity detected in a more realistic set of weak lensing simulations.
+We note that non-Gaussian fields will introduce additional contributions to the $C_\ell$ covariance, which we have neglected here.
+Specifically, there is a contribution arising from four-point correlations within a survey volume -- often referred to as the connected non-Gaussian covariance -- and a generally larger contribution arising from the dependence of such correlations on unmeasured super-survey modes -- commonly termed super-sample covariance. \citep[See e.g.][for more details.]{Scoccimarro1999, Cooray2001, Takada2007, Takada2013, Li2014, Barreira2018, Barreira2018a} These additional covariance contributions predominantly affect high $\ell$, which will have the effect of relatively upweighting the low-$\ell$ regime where the Gaussian likelihood is least accurate.
+However, we found in \autoref{Sec:robustness} that the Gaussian likelihood still performs well even at extremely low $\ell$, so we do not expect this to outweigh the other factors outlined above, and we expect the overall impact of non-Gaussian fields on the accuracy of a Gaussian likelihood to be negligible.
+Nevertheless, here we apply the same techniques as in \autoref{Sec:cut_sky} to test the non-Gaussianity detected in a more realistic set of weak lensing simulations.